ImmoMakelaarVergelijker

 • 40% of €5,000 = €2,000

-Simulations show that a couple with such a monthly budget can often borrow between €350,000 and €450,000, depending on the interest rate, term and whether other loans are running concurrently.
+Simulations show that a couple with such a monthly budget can often borrow between €370,000 and €470,000, depending on the interest rate, term and whether other loans are running concurrently.
+At a 30-year term and 3.5%, a monthly repayment of €1,750 corresponds to a loan of roughly €395,000-€400,000.

 Important: if you already have existing loans (car loan, personal loan, credit card), these are factored into your total credit ratio.
 This reduces your maximum mortgage amount accordingly.
+A car loan with a monthly repayment of €250, for instance, directly eats into the 40% ceiling and can reduce your available mortgage budget by €50,000 or more over a long term.

 4. The impact of term and interest rate